dxlander/dxlander/documentation/GETTING_STARTED.md

 - CI/CD pipelines where consistent encryption is needed across environments
 - Disaster recovery scenarios where backups need to be restored with the correct encryption key

-**Security Note:** The encryption key must be at least 32 characters long to ensure adequate security.
+**Security Note:** The encryption key must be at least 44 characters long (32 raw bytes encoded in base64) to ensure adequate security for AES-256-GCM encryption.

 ## Understanding the Codebase